litepresence/extinction-event/EV/README.md

 extinctionEVENT.py
 ----------------------------

 extinctionEVENT (EV) is a simple moving average trading tool which splits the market into Bull/Bear state and then trades on different thresholds depending on state.
 Is capable of producing live moving averages from 5m scale to daily candle scale; all at 5m resolution.
-EV also includes a backtesting engine for optimizing your algorithm. extinctionEVENT.py gets DEX data from metaNODE.txt.
-The utility also imports centralized exchange data from cryptocompare.com nomics.com and alphavantage.com for backtesting.
+EV also includes a backtesting engine for optimizing your algorithm. extinctionEVENT gets DEX data from metaNODE and proxyDEX.
+The backtest utility also imports centralized exchange data from cryptocompare.com nomics.com and alphavantage.com for backtesting using proxyCEX, proxyMIX, and proxyALPHA respectively.

 microDEX.py
 ----------------------------